SCSDMWT/climate_scenario_web_tool/README.md

 ### New sessions

+The various environment variables needed to run the web app are only set temporarily for the duration of a terminal session.

 When starting a new terminal, conda or virtual environments should be reactivated and the `env_vars` file should also be sourced again:
 ```bash